espocrm/documentation/docs/development/api-action.md

 * *method* specifies an HTTP method.
 The mostly used methods are: *get*, *post*, *put*, *delete*.
 * *actionClassName* defines an action class name.

-A route can contain placeholds (for example, `:id`).
+A route can contain placeholders (for example, `:id`).
 An action value will be passed to an Action in the Request object.

 A route can be processed either by an Action class or by a Controller.